CAC / CPA

 CPA refers to the cost incurred to acquire a specific action, not just a paying customer.
 This action could be a website signup, a lead generation, an app download, or even a product purchase.
 Here's a simplified formula for calculating CPA:

-CPA = Total Cost of Acquisition Campaign / Number of Acquired Actions
+CPA = Total Cost of a Campaign / Number of New Customers Acquired*

 Types of CPAs: